TanguyLallemand/sankey-metadata-evolution/README.md

 ### Folder architectures

-Data folder.
+- Data folder.
 It is empty since the data has not yet been published.
 This is the folder where to store the data.
-The examples_of_visualizations folder stores some examples of visualizations produced using the repository scripts.
+- The examples_of_visualizations folder stores some examples of visualizations produced using the repository scripts.
-The profiling folder stores a JSON file resulting from the profiling of the application by Google CHrome. protyping stock of python scripts used to prototype the various parsing and diagram construction steps. python_precomputation stores some python scripts to prepare the data needed to build diagrams.
+- The profiling folder stores a JSON file resulting from the profiling of the application by Google Chrome.
+- Protyping folder store python scripts used to prototype the various parsing and diagram construction steps.
+Thoses scripts are documented using pydoc rules.
+An HTML API has been generated and associated to this repository.
+- Python_precomputation stores some python scripts to prepare the data needed to build diagrams.
 This constitutes:
     - The parsing of a CoRGI output.
     - Annotations of the genes present in the CoRGI dataset
     - Some functions allowing file conversions

-The visualization folder stores all JavaScript files allowing the construction of visualizations.
-A libs folder will gather libraries of functions written during the course but also a version of the d3-sankey module rewritten to allow the construction of links of variable height. conf folder.
+- The visualization folder stores all JavaScript files allowing the construction of visualizations.
+A libs folder will gather libraries of functions written during the course but also a version of the d3-sankey module rewritten to allow the construction of links of variable height.

+- Conf folder.
 Stores a configuration file to configure the script for building visualizations.
-The data folder will wait for data.
-Finally, the sankey_experiments_and_genes folder stores the main function of the script allowing the construction of the visualizations.
+- The data folder will wait for data.
+- Finally, the sankey_experiments_and_genes folder stores the main function of the script allowing the construction of the visualizations.

-## Installation manual

-To run those scripts simply provide datas and run a server to execute scripts.
-Easiest method is to run a python web server using following command:

-    cd repository
-    # Get python version
-    python -V
-    # If the version of Python returned is later than 3.X
-    python3 -m http.server
-    # If the version of Python returned is later than 2.X
-    python -m SimpleHTTPServer

-By default, it displays the list of files in the folder on a development server, port 8000.
-You can go to this server by entering the localhost:8000 URL in your web browser.
-You will see the contents of the folder listed - click the HTML file you want to run.

-Note: If port 8000 is busy, you can choose another port by specifying an alternative number after the command for example python -m http.server 7800 (Python 3.x) or python -m SimpleHTTPServer 7800 (Python 2.x).
-You can now access your content at localhost:7800.